tobybreckon/fire-detection-cnn/README.md

 ## Reference:

-If making use of this work in any way (including our pre-trained models or datasets), _you must please_ reference the following articles in any report, publication, presentation, software release or any other materials:
+If you are making use of this work in any way (including our pre-trained models or datasets), _you must please_ reference the following articles in any report, publication, presentation, software release or any other associated materials:

 [Experimentally defined Convolutional Neural Network Architecture Variants for Non-temporal Real-time Fire Detection](https://breckon.org/toby/publications/papers/dunnings18fire.pdf)
 (Dunnings, Breckon), In Proc.
 International Conference on Image Processing, IEEE, 2018.